Francouz, Kadri lead Avs to 4-0 win over Oilers in Game 2

 Mike Smith allowed four goals on 40 shots.
 This after the 40-year-old Smith was pulled in Game 1 after surrendering six goals.

-“We’re certainly not counting ourselves out of this one,” Oilers defenseman Tyson Barrie said.
-“We’ve got a lot of hockey left to play.”

-To slow down the speedy MacKinnon, Edmonton tried to shadow him at all times.
+To slow down the speedy MacKinnon, Edmonton shadowed him virtually at all times.
 The relentless pressure included a trip by Duncan Keith after the whistle.
 It didn’t draw a penalty but drew plenty of boos from the crowd.
 MacKinnon also got smacked in the face on a play.

+The heavy focus on MacKinnon opened the door for others like Kadri, who was originally credited with the first goal at 3:58 of the second before it was ruled that Lehkonen tipped the puck.

 Colorado and Edmonton turned in about as entertaining first period as possible for no goals scored.
 It included Edmonton weathering Colorado’s 5-on-3 advantage.